 When Should Your Last Will Be Updated or Changed?

-- Changes in your family situation (marriage, divorce, birth or death of individuals, adoptions, etc.)
+- There are changes in your family situation (marriage, divorce, birth or death of individuals, adoptions, etc.)

-- Changes in your business situation (the sale or acquisition of an asset, an increase or decrease in the value of a business asset or closely held business)
+- There are changes in your business structure, ownership, valuation, and/or an increase in your personal wealth (the sale or acquisition of an asset, an increase or decrease in the value of a business asset or closely held business)

-- Changes in the tax laws that could result in significant estate tax savings if implemented; or, conversely, detrimental estate tax liability that could result if the provisions of the will are not amended
+- Changes are adopted by Congress or the State of NJ in the tax laws that could result in significant estate and/or income tax savings if implemented; or, conversely, detrimental estate tax and income liability that could be avoided if the provisions of your existing will are not amended.

-A will always can be revoked, amended or changed at any time according to New Jersey.
-There are a number of means by which a will can be changed, but not all states recognize all the means by which a will can be revoked.
-Therefore, it is advisable to consult with a New Jersey will attorney to see how a will revocation is permitted in New Jersey.
+Remember, a will can always be revoked, amended or changed at any time according to New Jersey law before your death or loss of legal understanding (a/k/a competency).
+There are a number of methods by which a will can be changed or revoked, but not all states recognize all of the methods permitted in NJ.
+Therefore, it is advisable to consult with a New Jersey will and trust attorney to see how a will amendment or revocation is permitted in New Jersey.

 The most frequent means of revoking a last will are the following: